atv2918-fwc/uds-diagnostic-scanner/README.md

 # UDS Diagnostic Scanner 🔌

-A Python simulation of a **UDS (ISO 14229) diagnostic tester** interacting with an automotive ECU — modelled on real-world diagnostics work with Electric Power Steering and Display controllers at Mercedes-Benz.
+A Python simulation of a **UDS (ISO 14229) diagnostic tester** interacting with an automotive ECU — modelled on real-world diagnostics work with Electric Power Steering and Display controllers

 ## Features